Skip to content

 This park is situated on the north side of the Imperial Palace.
 Calm, traditional type of park.

-Chidorigafuchi” (5min walk ahead from here) is most popular with many Sakura trees, but too crowed for baby stroller to go through.
-So Inside Kitanomaru park would be more comfortable to enjoy Sakura for stroller users.
+Chidorigafuchi” (5min walk ahead from here) is most popular with many Sakura trees, but sometime crowed for baby stroller to go through.
+So moving to Kitanomaru park would be more comfortable to enjoy Sakura for stroller users.

 About 5-minutes walk from Kudanshita Station or Takebashi station (Subway).